Is the Samsung Frame TV Worth It? Maybe Not.

 Can you use any TV as a Picture Frame TV?

-I can't say that there are are “better” alternatives, but there are definitely very good and much less expensive alternatives.
-I transformed the very basic TV in our primary bedroom and figured out how to display digital art on it so that it blends into our gallery wall.
-You can read all about how I did it in this post.
+I can't say that there are “better” alternatives, but there are definitely very good and much less expensive alternatives.
+I transformed the very basic TV in our primary bedroom and figured out how to display digital art on our basic smart TV it so that it blends into our gallery wall.
 It's a much better option for our bedroom, which is a private space.
-I would NEVER spend the money to buy a Frame TV for any space other than our living room.
+I would NEVER spend the money to buy a Frame TV for anything other than a highly visible living spaces in our home.

 That said, the “screensaver” function in our bedroom won't stay on longer than 30 minutes, which is much, much different than the Frame TV.
-That's why I strongly prefer the Frame TV for our living room.
+That's why I strongly prefer the Frame TV for highly visible, common areas of our home.
 After all, the TV in our living room is off 95% of the time.
 And I love that I can look at beautiful art the entire time it's off.
 In our bedroom, that's simply not an option.
 But it's also not an issue since I'm not spending much time in our bedroom when I'm not sleeping.

 alternative to Samsung Frame TV- gallery wall including TV with digital art by Tasha Agruso of Kaleidoscope Living